QuazarTech/XPLORE-software/changeBaudTesting.md

 ##### Result : Communication Timeout

+- Output : Communication Timeout in changeBaud

+---

 - Adding print statements increased the execution time, and the default timeout of 1 second is not sufficient.
 Retrying with the all print statements commited out.

 ##### Result : Communication Timeout

+- Output : Communication Timeout in changeBaud

+---

 - 	Added LCD print statements to firmware (Application.cxx) inside Application::changeBaudCB() function